ShipEngine/shipengine-js/docs/list-carriers.md

 List Carrier Accounts
 ======================================
 [ShipEngine](www.shipengine.com) allows you to connect your own carrier accounts through the ShipEngine [dashboard](https://www.shipengine.com/docs/carriers/setup/).
-You can list all the carrier accounts you have connected with the `listCarrierAccounts` method.
+You can list all the carrier accounts you have connected with the `listCarriers` method.
 To learn more about carrier accounts please see [our docs](https://www.shipengine.com/docs/reference/list-carriers/).

 Output
 --------------------------------
-The `listCarrierAccounts` method returns an array of connected carrier accounts.
+The `listCarriers` method returns an array of connected carriers.
-If you are using TypeScript, you can import the [`listCarrierAccountsTypes.Result`](https://github.com/ShipEngine/shipengine-js/blob/main/src/list-carrier-accounts/types/public.ts) type into your project to take advantage of your IDE's code completion functionality.
+If you are using TypeScript, you can import the [`listCarriersTypes.Result`](https://github.com/ShipEngine/shipengine-js/blob/main/src/list-carrier-accounts/types/public.ts) type into your project to take advantage of your IDE's code completion functionality.

 Example